 Learning Outcomes

-This article explains the fundamental accounting entries required when dealing with client money transactions, as governed by the SRA Accounts Rules.
-After reading this article, you will understand the core principles of double-entry bookkeeping within the context of solicitors' accounts, including the distinction between client and business money.
-You will be able to identify the correct ledger entries for common transactions such as receiving client money, making payments from client and business accounts, issuing bills, and transferring costs.
-This knowledge is essential for answering SQE1 questions accurately.
+This article explains the fundamental accounting entries required when dealing with client money transactions under the SRA Accounts Rules.
+It details the core principles of double-entry bookkeeping in solicitors' accounts, the distinction between client and business money, and the correct ledger entries for common scenarios such as receiving client money, making payments from client and business accounts, issuing bills, and transferring costs.
+It also covers mixed receipts and prompt allocation, VAT treatment of disbursements using the agency and principal methods, inter-client transfers, availability and prompt return of client money with the associated entries, stakeholder and agent deposits in conveyancing and mortgage advances, interest on client money and transfer steps, and breaches (including insufficient funds or dishonoured cheques) with the immediate corrective entries required by the Rules.

 SQE1 Syllabus

-For SQE1, you are required to understand the practical application of the SRA Accounts Rules concerning the recording of financial transactions involving client money.
-This includes the systems and controls firms must have in place.
-Your understanding should enable you to identify and apply the correct accounting entries for various scenarios presented in SQE1-style multiple-choice questions.
+For SQE1, you are required to understand the practical application of the SRA Accounts Rules concerning the recording of financial transactions involving client money, including the systems and controls firms must have in place, and to be able to identify and apply the correct accounting entries for various scenarios presented in SQE1-style multiple-choice questions, with a focus on the following syllabus points:

 - The distinction between client money and business money and the requirement for separation.